Connect with others who understand.

 Lifestyle Changes

-Making changes to your lifestyle can be hard, but it pays off.
-Stopping smoking, improving your diet, and increasing your activity level can help you feel better and lower your risk of worsening your heart disease and developing serious complications.
+Making changes to your lifestyle can be hard, but the effort pays off.
+Stopping smoking, improving your diet, and increasing your activity level can help you feel better and lower your risk of worsening heart disease and developing serious complications.

-If you smoke, quit.
-Smoking raises blood pressure, damages red blood cells and blood vessels, and makes blood more likely to clot, which can cause strokes and heart attacks.
-Smoking actively works against any heart disease treatments and makes it more likely that heart disease will progress and worsen.
+If you smoke, try to quit.
+Smoking raises your blood pressure, damages red blood cells and blood vessels, increasing the likelihood of blood clots, which can cause strokes and heart attacks.
+Smoking actively works against any heart disease treatments, making it more likely that heart disease will progress and get worse.
 Even secondhand cigarette smoke has been shown to raise the risk of heart disease.

 All updates must be accompanied by text or a picture.